Dance

 DANCE-107 Introduction to Ballet and Modern

-This course is an introoduction to the basic principles of ballet and modern dance.
+This course is an introduction to the basic principles of ballet and modern dance.
 Students will learn and practice common forms, pathways, and footwork in both styles.
 The class will focus on momentum, weight shift, and dynamic alignment.

 Notes: Repeatable for credit.